-Snippets of added context that typically credit a source and is deemed by Google to be the most contextually relevant result.
+These are snippets of added context that typically credit a source and are deemed by Google to be the most contextually relevant result.
 Featured Snippets are served in many display formats based on the intent of the search query and the type of information to be featured.
 Those formats include:

 Paragraphs (e.g., FAQs, how tos, “Who is,” “What is”)

 Bulleted lists (e.g., rankings, “best of” lists)

 Numbered lists (e.g., recipes, how tos, DIY tasks)

 How to optimize: Although Google has the ability to pull information from your web pages and reformat it for SERPs, you can make it much easier on the search engine if you pre-format your content with the intention of it qualifying for a Featured Snippet opportunity.
 If you want to win a Bulleted Featured Snippet, for example, you would ideally format a chunk of text into bullets and include the target keyword in a subheading.
 The same process follows for Tables, Numbered Lists and other forms of Featured Snippets.
 In general, the higher up on the page your keyword-centric copy appears, the better.

 A Rich Snippet provides additional lines of context to organic search results.
 This can include information such as product or service ratings, prices, availability or a brief description of an offering.

 How to optimize: Rich Snippets require the use of schema markup, a semantic tagging vocabulary that Google uses to parse through web pages and best serve users’ results.
 Tagging your product pages with schema alerts Google that it should display your result with the additional rich result context.